launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/javascript-sdk.md

 You can completely disable event sending by setting `sendEvents` to `false` in the client options, but be aware that this means you will not have user data on your LaunchDarkly dashboard.
 <Callout intent="alert">
-  <Callout.Title>A note on Do Not Track and ad blocking software</Callout.Title>
+  <CalloutTitle>A note on Do Not Track and ad blocking software</CalloutTitle>
-   <Callout.Description>The JavaScript SDK respects the [Do Not Track](https://www.eff.org/issues/do-not-track) header.
+   <CalloutDescription>The JavaScript SDK respects the [Do Not Track](https://www.eff.org/issues/do-not-track) header.
 If an end-user has Do Not Track enabled in their browser, the SDK will not send analytics events for flag evaluations or goals to events.launchdarkly.com.
 In addition, ad blocking software may block analytics events from being sent.
-This will not impact feature flag evaluations.</Callout.Description>
+This will not impact feature flag evaluations.</CalloutDescription>
 </Callout>

 ## Subscribing to feature flag changes